dplastico/dplastico.github.io/_posts/2023-07-02-2023-write_up-Rainbow2-(Vulnlab).md

 ![](https://github.com/dplastico/dplastico.github.io/raw/main/_posts/img/2023-07-02-19-40-40.png)

 Getting SYSTEM is now trivial.
-We can just migrate to a SYSTEM process.
-We can enumerate them with the _ps_ command.
-I choose the _spoolsv_ process, and we can use the __migrate__ command in Metasploit to accomplish this.
+We can just migrate to a SYSTEM process, like the _spoolsv_ process, and use the __migrate__ command in Metasploit to accomplish this.

 ![](https://github.com/dplastico/dplastico.github.io/raw/main/_posts/img/2023-07-02-19-44-42.png)